Identification

 Minimize workplace exposure concentrations.
 If sufficient ventilation is unavailable, use with local exhaust ventilation.
 If advised by assessment of the local exposure potential, use only in an area equipped with explosion-proof exhaust ventilation.

-Wear the following personal protective equipment: Safety goggles; Equipment should conform to BS EN 166
+Safety goggles, Equipment should conform to BS EN 166

 Select appropriate protective clothing based on chemical resistance data and an assessment of the local exposure potential.
-Wear the following personal protective equipment: If assessment demonstrates that there is a risk of explosive atmospheres or flash fires, use flame retardant antistatic protective clothing.
+If assessment demonstrates that there is a risk of explosive atmospheres or flash fires, use flame retardant antistatic protective clothing.
 Skin contact must be avoided by using impervious protective clothing (gloves, aprons, boots, etc).

 Physical and Chemical Properties